SEAP Southeast Asia Pilot-1

 Koh Yao Archipelago

-The Yao Island Archipelago runs north to south and divides Phang Nga Bay into two distinct cruising areas.
+The Koh Yao Archipelago runs north to south and divides Phang Nga Bay into two distinct cruising areas.
 To the west and north is Phang Nga Bay and to the east and south are Krabi and the mainland.
 They are part of Phang Nga province and served by ferry from Phuket, Phang Nga and Krabi.

 We start our anchorages at the north of Koh Yao Noi, in the Northwest Bay.

 It’s possible to find shelter anywhere in a comfortable depth off either coast, so we just name a few of the better locations.
-The east coast of Koh Yao Yai is mostly of little interest and shallow well offshore.
+The east coast of Yao Yai is mostly of little interest and shallow well offshore.

 • A